-Higher education is being put through the ringer in the toughest evaluation its had in decades.
+Higher education is being put through the wringer in the toughest evaluation it has had in decades.
 Students, parents, teachers as well as journalists, economists, scientists, politicians – everyone is questioning the value of college and it all boils down to one question:

 Obviously, for us at Admissionado the answer is a no-brainer.
 Yes.
 Yes all the way.
-And we could tell you how people with bachelor’s degrees earn 75% more than those without, or how the value of a college degree will only continue to increase as the professional economy evolves, or how all those stories about jobless, indebted grads (while we’re sure the anecdotes are real) only represent 3% of all college grads between 25-34 years old.
+And we could tell you how most high-paid jobs still require a college degree, or how the value of a college degree will only continue to increase as the professional economy evolves, or how there are consistent studies that show college graduates are paid higher and have more employment opportunities.